dataforseo/TypeScriptClient/docs/interfaces/IDataforseoLabsGoogleSerpCompetitorsLiveResultInfo.md

 > `optional` **seed\_keywords**: `string`[]

-keywords specified in the request keyword is returned with decoded %## (plus symbol ‘+’ will be decoded to a space character)
+keywords specified in the request keyword is returned with decoded %## (plus character ‘+’ will be decoded to a space character)

 #### Defined in

-main.ts:92573
+main.ts:102291

 ***